rinalds98/artful-visions/README.md

         - If size and price gets added to the product sizes section they will be displayed.
         - If you add 2 of the same sizes.
 Both will be displayed but only the first price will be displayed no matter which of the duplicate sizes is selected.
         - individual sizes can be deleted.
-        - (Bug/ Inconvience Found) When a user wants to add multiple sizes to a product they are only allowed to add 1 size at a time.
-Save the product and then select 'edit' to add another size.

 - **Discount Codes**
     - Discount codes are added via the admin panel.